Kershaw, Dodgers win another NL West title, blank D-backs

 Associated Press

-PHOENIX (AP) — Clayton Kershaw pitched seven dominant innings and the Los Angeles Dodgers won the NL West for the ninth time in 10 seasons, blanking the Arizona Diamondbacks 4-0 Tuesday night.
+Kershaw pitched seven dominant innings and the Dodgers won the NL West for the ninth time in 10 seasons, blanking the Arizona Diamondbacks 4-0 Tuesday night.

+The Dodgers walked from the dugout when it was over to congratulate each other, much like they did after most of their wins in a runaway season, and posed for a team photo on the field.

+Then, it was back to the clubhouse at Chase Field for a spirited, spraying celebration.
+Clearly, the near-miss last year, beaten by the Giants by a game for the division title, was on their minds.

 Freddie Freeman, Max Muncy and Joey Gallo homered as the Dodgers boosted the best record in the majors to 98-43.
 They lead second-place San Diego by a whopping 20 1/2 games.